PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 ![On Ground At Examples](./Static/OnGroundAtExamples.png?raw=true "On Ground At Examples")

-Click "Save" to save all settings to the DataStore.
+Click "Save" to save all settings to the [DataStore](./DataStore.md)

 ## Configuring the Image Processing Settings